Leticia-SS/Mobile-UI/README.md

 # Mobile UI Study Materials

 Welcome to the Mobile UI Study Materials repository!
-This repository contains a collection of materials from my classes and coursework related to mobile UI design.
+This repository contains a collection of materials from my classes and coursework related to Mobile UI design.

 ## Introduction